AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-The continuation of the EU–Mauritania FPA under a new protocol would benefit Mauritania’s population by providing economic revenue and employment opportunities through the continued presence and landings of the EU fleet.
-Implementing the Agreement promotes good governance and supports the local fishing sector.
+The EU–Mauritania SFPA aims to promote good governance and support the local fishing sector.
+The continuation of the agreement under a new protocol will continue to provide economic revenue to Mauritania and employment opportunities through the continued presence and landings of the EU fleet.

 Background